microsoftgraph/group-membership-management/README.md

     Infrastructure folder contains all the ARM templates, it has separate folders for data and compute resources, which in turn have a parameters folder.

     Note:
-    Currently `<SolutionAbbreviation>` default value is 'gmm' to change this value, see `solutionAbbreviation` variable in vsts-cicd.yml file.
+    Currently `<SolutionAbbreviation>` default value is 'gmm'.
+To change this value, update the `solutionAbbreviation` variable in vsts-cicd.yml file.

 -   ### Pushing GMM code to your repository